Requirements for the Spanish Major

 A total of 12 course units is the minimum requirement for the Spanish major.

 The Spanish/Secondary Education track also requires a professional education sequence of courses in preparation for certification.
-Spanish/Secondary Education majors must successfully complete MDL 390 before beginning their senior student teaching.
+Spanish/Secondary Education majors must successfully complete WLC 390 before beginning their senior student teaching.

 Students are strongly encouraged to study abroad in a Spanish speaking country for at least one semester.